mattser/punk-api/README.md

 ================
 * Developed in React
 * Displays beverages in cards from the [Punk Api](https://punkapi.com/).
-* Filters and displays beverages based on name, alcohol content and first brew date.
+* Filters and displays beverages based on name, alcohol content and first brew date and maximum acidity.
-* Toggle Selectors for Acidic Drinks
+* Dyanamic pagination
+* About Section routed in

 Screenshots
 ===========